 She never arrives late for meetings.

-Types of Adverbs of Frequency
+Types of Adverb of Frequency

 Absolute Frequency Adverbs: